Shelley O'Donnell: Australia

 Between 1990 and 1999, O'Donnell made 84 senior appearances for Australia.
 O'Donnell previously represented Australia at under-21 level, including at the 1988 World Youth Netball Championships, when her teammates included her sister, Wendy.
 She made her senior debut on 21 November 1990.
 She was subsequently a member of the Australia teams that won gold medals at the 1991, 1995 and 1999 World Netball Championships, the 1993 World Games and the 1998 Commonwealth Games.
 O'Donnell was vice-captain of the 1999 World Netball Championship squad and announced her retirement from international netball following their title win.
 In 1992 O'Donnell, along with the rest of the gold medal-winning 1991 World Netball Championship squad, were awarded the Medal of the Order of Australia.
 In 2010, O'Donnell was inducted into the Australian Netball Hall of Fame.

 Coach and commentator

 Since retiring as a netball player, O'Donnell has remained involved in the game, both as a commentator with ABC and as a coach.
 In 2017 and 2018 she coached the Eastern Football Netball League inter-league team.
+She is currently netball director at Melbourne school Korowa.